 Our recreational coaches are usually parent volunteers some of which have coaching licenses or certificates and participate in a pre and mid-season coaching seminar with our professional coaching staff.
 Each coach is encouraged to complete a licensing program prior to coaching.
 This training provides them with the tools they need to develop and coach the players on the team.
 CYA will reimburse our volunteer coaches for the cost of coaching license classes.
 Contact firstname.lastname@example.org for more information.
 CYA Soccer also has professional staff coaches to provide assistance and training to both coaches and players.
 If you are interested in coaching, contact the division coordinator for the desired age group or email@example.com.

 Need based scholarships are available to those that qualify.
 Complete the Scholarship Request form and mail to CYA, P.O.
 Box 220242, Chantilly, VA 20153.
-To obtain all scholarship information, please send an email to the CYA Registrar at email@example.com
+To obtain all scholarship information, please send an email to the CYA Administrator at firstname.lastname@example.org

 REGISTRATION FEES ARE NON-REFUNDABLE.
 Exceptions to this policy - and the amount to be refunded, if any - may be made at the discretion of the Sport Coordinator on a case-by-case basis for reasons such as injury (prior to season start), moving out of the area, ineligibility due to boundary limitations, or being accepted onto a high school team.
 Registration fees are refundable if CYA does not field a team or sport.